Inertia05/RA3-Lua4.0/README.md

 # RA3-Lua4.0

+# Corona Mod LUA 4.0 Scripts

-This code repository is dedicated to LUA 4.0 scripts for maps developed for the Corona mod, a popular Red Alert 3 modification known for its rich Chinese-inspired elements.
-Remarkably, music from the Corona mod made a significant cultural impact when it was featured during the 2024 Olympic Games and in a live broadcast from China’s Tiangong Space Station on CCTV.
-This crossover into real-world events showcases the mod's influence, with its music reaching a global audience far beyond the gaming community.
+This repository contains LUA 4.0 scripts and tools for maps developed for the *Corona* mod, a popular modification of *Red Alert 3* known for its strong Chinese-inspired themes.

+Notably, original music from the *Corona* mod gained widespread recognition after being featured during the 2024 Olympic Games and a live broadcast from China’s Tiangong Space Station on CCTV.
+This cultural crossover highlights the mod's influence beyond gaming, with its music resonating with a global audience during prestigious real-world events.

+---

 MOD official download site: https://cor-games.com/resource